Battle of Jdaidet al-Fadl

-The Battle of Jdaidet al-Fadl was a battle during the Syrian civil war, during which the Syrian Army took control of Jdaidet al-Fadl and Artouz and was accused by opposition sources of conducting a massacre of up to 500 people (including fighters).
+The Battle of Jdaidet al-Fadl took place during the Syrian civil war, during which the Syrian Army took control of Jdaidet al-Fadl and Artouz and was accused by opposition sources of conducting a massacre of up to 500 people (including fighters).
 The Syrian Army, for its part, accused rebels of killing supporters of the government.

 Battle

 On 16 April, the Syrian Army moved to take control of the towns of Jdeidat Artouz and Jdaidet al Fadl in the Damascus countryside.

 On 20 April, the Syrian army was pressing to take full control of the town of Jdaidet al-Fadl, southwest of Damascus, where rebels entered the town four days prior.
 69 people were killed in the four-day battle, most of them rebels.
 The fighting also affected the nearby town of Jdeidit Artouz, which is predominantly Christian.

 On 21 April, the Syrian Army captured Jdaidet al-Fadl, with the opposition making claims of a massacre being committed.
 SOHR stated 250 people were killed since the start of the battle for Jdaidet al-Fadl, five days prior, with them being able to document, by name, 127 of the dead, including 27 rebels.
 Another opposition claim put the death toll at 450.
 One activist claimed he counted 98 bodies in the town's streets and 86 in makeshift clinics who were summarily executed.
 Another activist stated they documented 85 people who were executed, including 28 who were killed in a makeshift hospital.
 The opposition activist group LCC reported 483 people were killed in the battle for the town, around 300 of them civilians and 150 rebels.
 3,000 government troops participated in the fighting.

 The official state news agency, SANA, also reported the Syrian Army victory in the town, adding that they inflicted heavy losses on the rebels.
 Syrian state TV showed footage of the town with soldiers patrolling the streets and with corpses of rebels lying on the ground.

 Jamal al-Golani, a member of the Revolution Leadership Council opposition group, said that there were 270 rebels in the town, and that the rebels had no chance to repel the army assault.
 Opposition activists said that shops were torched or looted.
 He added that hundreds of shells were fired during the battle and that 400 injured people were in the makeshift hospitals.